What is Java?

 Common Uses

-The most popular use of Java is for enterprise-wide applications, Android apps, and back-end services, mainly due to performance and robustness.
+The most popular use is for enterprise-wide applications, Android apps, and back-end services, mainly due to performance and robustness.

 Java Component Structure